-This is an extract from my article that featured in African Independent newspaper.
+This is an extract from an article.
 Read it in full on my portfolio of published work.

 By late April, early May, the animals start moving across the symbolic border of rocks and stones and the unmanned entrance gate from the Ngorongoro Conservation Area into the Serengeti.
 Its name derives from the Maasai word Siringitu meaning “the place where the land moves on forever.”
 And indeed these plains seem to be endless as each day we discover new roads through its 30 000km2 expanse.
 The landscape and vegetation seem to change abruptly like a theatre set to accompany each act: the horizon undulates with scattered granite kopjes, termite mounds stay cool beneath the shade of acacias, wooded hills become acacia woodland and then riverine forests and winding rivers.